 If your family circumstances remain unchanged, you maintain Satisfactory Academic Progress and all paperwork is completed in a timely manner, your financial aid package should be comparable for your four years here at Pace University.
 However, many factors affect your eligibility and the availability of aid.
 Please read the entire Financial Aid section of this catalog for more detailed information.

-Eligibility for Pace University Scholarships is determined and awarded, based on your academic achievements, during the admissions process.
+Eligibility for Pace University Scholarships are determined during the admissions process, based on your academic achievements.

 In addition, Pace University has limited endowed funds which have specific criteria associated with the awarding of funds.
 Please visit the Endowed Scholarship section under Scholarships and Grants on our website for more information.